-It’s unclear when Niépce began his initial photography experiments.
-He became interested in them due to his knowledge of the camera obscura, a drawing tool that was common among wealthy dilettantes in the late 18th and early 19th centuries, and due to his curiosity in the new art of lithography, for which he recognized he seemed to lack the required skills and artistic capacity.
+It’s unclear when Niépce began his initial photography experiments, however, it is believed that his interest in photography was rooted in his interests about the camera obscura, a drawing tool that was common among wealthy dilettantes of the late 18th and early 19th centuries.
+Due to his curiosity in the new art of lithography, Niépce chose to explore photography processes and produce the world’s first permanent image.

 A portrait painting of Nicéphore Niépce; Daderot, Public domain, via Wikimedia Commons

-Many others, like Henry Fox Talbot and Thomas Wedgwood, were motivated by the camera obscura’s lovely but transitory miniature “light paintings” to look for a means to capture them that was easier and more successful than just tracing over them with a pencil.
+Many early photography icons such as Henry Fox Talbot and Thomas Wedgwood, were motivated by the camera obscura‘s lovely but transitory miniature “light paintings” and used it to capture successful images rather than tracing over them with a pencil.

-Niépce reportedly made attempts at comparatively tiny camera images on papers coated with silver chloride, according to messages to his sister-in-law written around 1816.
+Niépce reportedly made attempts at creating comparatively tiny camera images on paper coated with a silver chloride.
+These experiments were recorded in correspondence sent to his sister-in-law, written around 1816.

 Nicéphore Niépce’s camera on display at the Musée Nicéphore Niépce, Saône-et-Loire, France; Daderot, Public domain, via Wikimedia Commons